kiwicom/orbit-compose/docs/03-components/05-input/checkbox.md

 ## UI testing

-Slotting API allows you to add testTag to particular component parts.
+The slotting API allows you to add a testTag to particular component parts.
 Utilize `assertIsOn` and `assertIsOff` to check the state.

 ```kotlin
 composeTestRule.setContent {